CRES Course Catalog

 5 units

 Senior seminar focusing on tourism, colonialism, and militarism.
 Considers case studies on tourism in colonial contexts and sites of U.S. empire across multiple geographies as students craft their projects, participate in writing workshops, and present research.
 (Also offered as Feminist Studies 194U.
 Students cannot receive credit for both courses.)
-Prerequisite(s): CRES 10 and CRES 100; satisfaction of the Entry Level Writing and Composition requirements.
-Enrollment is restricted to senior critical race and ethnic studies majors.
+Prerequisite(s): CRES 10, CRES 100 and CRES 101; satisfaction of the Entry Level Writing and Composition requirements.
+Enrollment is restricted to senior CRES majors.

 CRES 190V